-Parents will have access to student grades and attendance 24 hours a day through the Parent Portal.
+Parents have access to student grades and attendance 24 hours a day through the Parent Portal.
 A parent can request access by contacting the school.
 It should be used to access grades throughout the marking period.
-Progress reports (interims) will not be printed unless requested by a parent.
+Progress reports (interims) will be printed at the mid-term of each grading period.
+They can be printed upon request at other times during the nine weeks.
+Parent Portal can be found at this website.